 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 Letters of reference can be submitted by the referees through this form or can be uploaded by the applicant in pdf format.

 A motivation letter must be added to your application.

 If selected, please note that you will have to provide the EMA Secretariat with the originals of your university degree and transcripts.
 Applicants completing the degree entry requirements after the application deadline are requested to provide a current transcript.
 In order to be admitted to the programme, applicants have to provide documentation that certifies that they completed their studies prior to the beginning of the new academic year (31 August 2021).

 Additional requirements for Non-EU applicants:

 The European Master’s Programme in Human Rights and Democratisation (EMA) is organised by the Global Campus of Human Rights, a worldwide network of universities seeking to advance human rights and democracy education.
-It was created with the support of the European Union and 41 participating universities from all EU member states.
+It was created with the support of the European Union and 42 participating universities from all EU member states, plus the UK and Switzerland.
 The programme is a one-year course that provides a practice and policy-oriented approach to learning that combines legal, political, historical, anthropological, and philosophical perspectives of Human Rights and Democratisation with skill building activities and a field trip exercise.
 Students are taught by leading academics representing EMA participating universities, experts and representatives of international organisations and NGOs while studying in a multicultural environment.
 The curriculum prepares participants for working in national, international, governmental, inter-governmental and non-governmental organisations as well as research institutions dealing with human rights and democratisation.